Unpublished Game #1

 My role

-I joined the team to only help with the Xbox Engagement screen, but it become a bigger problem and we expected, and with the sum of new bugs emmerging made me join the team permanently until the end of the development.
+I initially joined the team to help exclusively with the Xbox Engagement screen, but the task turned out to be more complex than expected.
+As new bugs began to surface, I ultimately stayed on the project full-time until the end of development.

-The game was a co-development project with Shiver Entertainment.
-We received the game almost finished the main goal was fixing bugs and polishing the game to reach a gold version for Steam, while porting it to all console platforms.
+The game was a co-development effort with Shiver Entertainment.
+We received the project nearly finished, with our primary responsibilities being bug fixing and polishing to reach the gold version for Steam, while also handling the porting process to all console platforms.

-We worked closely with the producer from Shiver Entertainment and with a QA team that tested the game in a daily basis, so we had to priorize the bugs according to the producer needs and communicate with the QA team.
+We worked closely with the producer at Shiver Entertainment and a QA team that tested the game daily.
+As a result, we had to prioritize bugs based on the producer's needs and maintain clear communication with QA.

 Challenges